 Dr. Okoroha moves aside soft tissues to view the extensor tendon and its attachment on the lateral epicondyle and then trims or releases the tendon and reattaches it to the bone.
 Any scar tissue present will be removed as well as any bone spurs.
 After the surgery is completed, the incision(s) are closed by suturing or by tape.

 Following surgery, you are referred to physical therapy to improve the range of motion and strength of your joint.

-If you have experienced a tennis elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a tennis elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.